Database Operations Guide

 .range(from, to);

-// Count the number of records where status field is 'published'
+// Count the number of records where status field equals 'published'

 const { count, error } = await supabase